 If you don’t want to enter your password every time you connect to Lish, or if you have Third Party Authentication enabled on your account, you can add your public SSH key to the Linode Cloud Manager.
 If you haven’t yet created SSH keys, please see our Public Key Authentication with SSH guide for more information.

 Log in to the Linode Cloud Manager.

-Click on your profile icon in the top right hand corner of the Manager and select My Profile.
+Click on the profile icon in the top right hand corner of the Manager and select LISH Console Settings.

 Copy your public SSH key into the SSH Public Key field, as shown below.

 Click the Save button.
 Your Lish key will be saved in the Linode Cloud Manager.